ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 **Recovery:** verify secure configuration is restored, tighten/repair IAM permissions and remediate non-standard endpoints, updating SOC runbooks and escalation criteria [12].

+BOTSv3 highlights a practical limitation of real SOC operations because analysts often work with incomplete context and noisy data.
+Effective escalation therefore depends on clear handovers between tiers and well-defined alert thresholds.
+While BOTSv3 provides rich telemetry, real environments frequently suffer from logging gaps, reinforcing that SOC effectiveness relies as much on logging strategy and detection engineering as on analyst capability [13].

 ## 3. Installation & Data Preparation
 To replicate a standard SOC deployment where analysts operate their own SIEM stack, Splunk Enterprise was installed on an Ubuntu virtual machine.
 A local Splunk Enterprise instance was chosen over Splunk Cloud so that indexes, configuration files and system resources could be fully controlled, reflecting how many SOCs run Splunk within their own infrastructure for security and compliance reasons [8].
 This also allowed full administrative access for experimenting with BOTSv3 without affecting a shared environment.